johanohly/AirTrail/docs/docs/features/import.md

 1. Go to the AirTrail application.
 2. Go to the settings page.
 3. Click on the "Import" tab.
+4. Click on the "FlightRadar24" tab.
-4. Click on the "Select file" button and select the CSV file you downloaded from MyFlightradar24.
+5. Click on "Select file" and select the CSV file you downloaded from MyFlightradar24.
-5. Click on the "Import" button to start the import process.
+6. Click on the "Import" button to start the import process.

 After the import process is complete, you will see your flights on the map.